LinGinQiu/AALTD2025imbalance/README.md

 # Webpage for "e-SMOTE: a train set rebalancing algorithm for  time series classification"

-Repository for ECML-PKDD 2025 submission 983.
+Repository for AALTD 2025 submission Paper ID: 41.

 ## Datasets